 Responding to and Reducing Gambling Problems Studies (Regaps) is a new Swedish research program on gambling in Sweden.
 It is funded by the research council Forte and planned to run for six years.
-Regaps is based at SoRAD (Centre for Social Research on Alcohol and Drugs) at the University of Stockholm.
+Regaps is based at the Department of Public Health Sciences at the University of Stockholm.

 (The following is based on the program description) The aim of Regaps is to provide helpful information in redesigning treatment and other responses to individual problematic gambling, and strategies to prevent and reduce problem gambling.
 The program will study gambling in five frames of reference.

 - The societal handling of problem gamblers.
 Areas of investigation include how gambling problems are defined, how caregiving personnel and agencies respond to help seekers, and how treatment provision affects and fits into the life trajectory of problem gamblers.